flamewave/jquery-ui-numeric/readme.txt

 upButtonIcon: 'ui-icon-triangle-1-n'
     Icon of the up button.

-upButtonTitle: 'Increment the value.
-Hold Ctrl or Shift for a smaller or larger increment, respectively.'
+upButtonTitle: null
     Tooltip text of the up button.

 downButtonIcon: 'ui-icon-triangle-1-s'
     Icon of the down button.

-downButtonTitle: 'Decrement the value.
-Hold Ctrl or Shift for a smaller or larger increment, respectively.'
+downButtonTitle: null
     Tooltip text of the down button.

 emptyValue: 0
     If the value equals the value specified by this option, then the input is made "empty" so that no value is visible.
     To disable this functionality, set this option to false.

 minValue: false
     The minimum value allowed.
 To disable, set this option to false.